Emco-Project/emco/readme.md

 ## Request Types
+These are the types of messages.
 - P: Ping
 - M: Message
 - I: Identifier
 - Q: Query
+- S: Subscription
+Idea: by adding '@' symbol to the type it can be indicated as test.
+Might be helpful while developing.

+## Requst Query / Subscription parameters (`r.q`)
+It's an array object, contains parameter and value pairs.
+- before => Requests before this date.
+- after => Requests after this date.
+- is => Requests by issuer id
+- tid => Thread ID (Root ID of an event chain.
+It is original request's signature ID)
+- sc => Requests flagged with this short code.
+- ac => Filter by Country
+- as => Filter by State
+- at => Filter by Town (City)
+- am => Filter by Muncipality

 ## Echo Data
 Relayed messages are called echoes.
 I need to think more about this topic.